 The health and welfare of the students in our care is paramount.
 If a student has a head injury, regardless of its severity, parents will be informed.
 If the injury or illness is minor, this will be attended to and the student will be returned to class.
 If the student appears distressed, parents will be called.

 The school offers a wide range of sports.
-We also enter school teams in diverse competitions.
-Please let the school office know if you would like to be on the email list to receive regular updates.
+We also enter school teams in a variety of competitions.
 Kirsten Scott is our sports co-ordinator and can be contacted on email@example.com

 Our Year 7 and 8 students attend Technology classes at Mt Aspiring College once a week.